cartesi/docs/cartesi-rollups/challenges/overview.md

 ### Challenge

-The current **v0.9** release incorporates mechanisms that account for the evolution of Cartesi Rollups and the DApps built on it, including the ability to modify smart contract behaviors related to validator operations, dispute strategies, and other aspects.
+The current **v0.9** release incorporates mechanisms that account for the evolution of Cartesi Rollups and the dApps built on it, including the ability to modify smart contract behaviors related to validator operations, dispute strategies, and other aspects.
 The previous use of the diamonds design pattern has been replaced, allowing for a simpler approach to upgrade and modify smart contracts.
 This simplification enables developers to "point" specific functions of the Rollups framework to a new smart contract, which can implement the desired behavior differently.
 For example, to upgrade the consensus mechanism from "Authority" to "Quorum", developers can call the [migrateToConsensus](../api/json-rpc/sol-output.md/#migratetoconsensus) function and pass the address of the smart contract that implements the Quorum behavior.
 While this new approach is intended to make the process more convenient for developers, it is clear that there might still be room for improvement to further streamline the experience for day-to-day developers and the general audience.
-In particular, upgrading the back-end code of a DApp is an important concern that may arise due to the discovery of a bug in the application itself or the software stack that it utilizes.
-This requires the DApp's Cartesi Machine to be safely updated, for which there is currently no standard mechanism or guideline.
-As a reminder, individual DApps can of course always choose to simply not be upgradable at all.
+In particular, upgrading the back-end code of a dApp is an important concern that may arise due to the discovery of a bug in the application itself or the software stack that it utilizes.
+This requires the dApp's Cartesi Machine to be safely updated, for which there is currently no standard mechanism or guideline.
+As a reminder, individual dApps can of course always choose to simply not be upgradable at all.

 ### Solution strategy

-Following the **v1.0** mainnet release, an interesting area for research could be to explore methods for supporting an upgrade procedure for DApps that are inclined to allow it.
+Following the **v1.0** mainnet release, an interesting area for research could be to explore methods for supporting an upgrade procedure for dApps that are inclined to allow it.
 A key concern in this research domain is finding a way, or a set of best practices, to securely handle asset ownership continuity – for instance, how to transfer assets safely from an older version of an application to its newer incarnation.
-Given that an updated DApp would entail utilizing a different Cartesi Machine, a possible challenge is to devise a robust method to migrate the previous machine's state, inclusive of user assets, into this new framework.
-For example, ensuring that the DApp's asset ownership remains the same after an update.
+Given that an updated dApp would entail utilizing a different Cartesi Machine, a possible challenge is to devise a robust method to migrate the previous machine's state, inclusive of user assets, into this new framework.
+For example, ensuring that the dApp's asset ownership remains the same after an update.

 To address such challenges, some in the community are already testing the waters by trying to segregate the application's backend state from the rest of the machine.
 This proposed methodology would enable the Cartesi Machine to function akin to a "lambda" function.
 A stateless template in this scenario would always accept the present application state and a fresh input to process.
 The result of this would be a new application state and potentially relevant outputs like vouchers.
 If disputes arise, the focus would shift towards reaching a consensus on this isolated application state, rather than the machine's full state.